 “No need, Kai Yetshaw.
 I plead yours.”
 Ren’s reply isn’t as stilted, but it’s pretty close.

 “All is forgiven.
 And don’t call me Yetshaw.
-I gave up that name long ago.”
+I gave that name up long ago.”

 “As you wish,” Ren says.
 They both step away.